collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ### Emulating multiple clients

-In previous tutorial, we often used the `?emulate=6` query parameter in our url to emulate several clients in only one browser window, which is very practical when developing a distributed application.
+In previous tutorial, we often used the `?emulate=6` query parameter in our URL to emulate several clients in only one browser window, which is very practical when developing a distributed application.

 In a similar manner, this is also possible to run several node clients in the same terminal, for example run: